sd2k9/documentation/linux/backup.md

 ##### External Disk
-1. Take a external drive and partition it appropriately, e.g. with `cfdisk` or any GUI applocation of your choice
+1. Take a external drive and partition it appropriately, e.g. with `cfdisk` or any GUI application of your choice
    - Placeholder of the partition device file: DISKPART
 1. Create encrypted file sytem and open it
    `sudo cryptsetup luksFormat --type luks2 DISKPART   # Enter a safe password here`